sematext/docs/docs/monitoring/custom-metrics.md

 display the number of paying female users, in filter1 the value 'female' should be selected, and in filter2 value 'paid' should be selected.

 **We recommend to use 'parameter.name=value' format to define filter values.**

 ## Counting Metrics

-Each SPM plan allows for a different number of metrics and a different number of datapoints per calendar month.
-Please see [SPM Plans](https://sematext.com/spm/#plans-and-pricing) page.
+Each Monitoring plan allows for a different number of metrics and a different number of datapoints per calendar month.
+Please see [monitoring plans](https://sematext.com/spm/pricing) page.

 To stay within your plan limits pay attention to the number of distinct metrics.
 A metric is a (metric name, filter1, filter2) triple.
 For